GovTechSG/seed-documentation/prerequisites-for-onboarding.md

   - macOS 11 (macOS Big Sur) and macOS 12 (macOS Monterey) versions

    > **Note**:
-   > When you upgrade the OS of your Mac device, the `OpenSSH/etc/ssh/sshd_config` file may be reset.
+   > When you upgrade the OS of your Mac device, the OpenSSH settings found in `/etc/ssh/sshd_config` file may be reset.
 Hence, before proceeding to upgrade the OS of your Mac device, back up the `sshd_config` file so that you can easily restore if it gets reset during the OS upgrade.

 -  You must have administrator rights on the device.